jupierce/enhancements/enhancements/update/maintenance_schedules.md

 creation-date: 2024-02-29
 last-updated: 2024-02-29

-tracking-link: # link to the tracking ticket (for example: Jira Feature or Epic ticket) that corresponds to this enhancement
+tracking-link:
   - TBD

 ---

-# Cluster Maintenance Schedules
+# Cluster Change Management and Maintenance Schedules

 ## Summary

-Implement high level APIs, called "maintenance schedules" which allow standalone and Hosted Control Plane (HCP) clusters a measure of configurable control over when updates to control-plane or worker-node configurations are actuated.
+Implement high level APIs for change management which allow standalone and Hosted Control Plane (HCP) clusters a measure of configurable control over when control-plane or worker-node configuration rollouts are initiated.
-Maintenance schedules define reoccurring windows of time (and specifically excluded times) in which potentially disruptive changes in configuration can be initiated.
+As a primary mode of configuring change management, implement an option called Maintenance Schedules which define reoccurring windows of time (and specifically excluded times) in which potentially disruptive changes in configuration can be initiated.

-These material changes are left in a pending state until application is permitted by the maintenance schedule.
-Maintenance schedules do not guarantee that all initiated configuration are applied successfully by the close of a window.
+Material changes not permitted by change management configuration are left in a pending state until such time as they are permitted by the configuration.

+Change management enforcement _does not_ guarantee that all initiated material changes are completed by the close of a permitted change window (e.g. a worker-node may still be draining or rebooting) at the close of a maintenance schedule, but it does prevent _additional_ material changes from being initiated.

+A "material change" may vary by cluster profile and subsystem.
+For example, a control-plane update (all components and control-plane nodes updated) is implemented as a single material change (e.g. the close of a scheduled maintenance window will not suspend its progress).
+In contrast, the rollout of worker-node updates is more granular (you can consider it as many individual material changes) and
+the end of a permitted change window will prevent additional worker-node updates from being initiated.

+Changes vital to the continued operation of the cluster (e.g. certificate rotation) are not considered material changes.
+Ignoring operational practicalities (e.g. the need to fix critical bugs or update a cluster to supported software versions), it should be possible to safely leave changes pending indefinitely.
+That said, Service Delivery and/or higher level management systems may choose to prevent such problematic change management settings from being applied by using validating webhooks.

 ## Motivation
 This enhancement is designed to improve user experience during the OpenShift